 - Make a scrapbook.
 Ask your children to write or draw about a favorite memory, what was cute about your dog, or anything they feel like contributing.

 - Have a family “memorial service” if the dog has died or a “memory sharing service” if the dog is being rehomed.
 This can be brief, but is a time for the family to acknowledge their grief, express gratitude for the dog, and say good-bye together.
+You could also give your children pet memorial gifts to help them process the grief and show them your support.

 - Plant a special tree in memory of your dog.